Robert Howell on whether our investment funds are really caring for people and the Earth

 Unemployment is a political choice, says economist Bill Mitchell, and Covid-19 presents us with the opportunity to eliminate it.
 In this Zoom meetup, Professor Mitchell, a long time proponent of a job guarantee, shows what went wrong when economists began preaching austerity and why a state guarantee of full employment is central to fixing it.

-Dr Geoff Bertram - How to pay for Covid-19
+Dr Geoff Bertram - How to pay for Covid-19 - May 2020

 - Details